yhhshb/yalff/README.md

         -t NUM	 Number of threads available.
 [Hardware concurrency - 1]

-        -sst NUM Smoothing algorithm.
+        -a NUM	 Smoothing algorithm.
 0 checks all and only the k-mers considered.
 1 applies a seed and extend search if a k-mer has no mismatches.
 [0]

         -h	 See this help.

 [1]: http://cb.csail.mit.edu/cb/quartz
 [2]: http://en.wikipedia.org/wiki/GNU_General_Public_License